HassanAnees1/HassanAnees1/README2.md

 - 🔭 Currently working on innovative AI projects.
 - 🌱 Continuously enhancing my skills in Machine Learning, Data Science, and Software Development.
 - 💡 Experienced with application development using Streamlit and Flask, and implementing deep learning architectures (GRU, ANN, CNN, RNN, and R-CNN).
-- 🎓 Since July 2024, I'm enrolled in an advanced course covering cutting-edge AI techniques.
+- 🎓 Since July 2024, I've been enrolled in an advanced course covering cutting-edge AI techniques.
 - 📫 Reach me at: [hassananees188@gmail.com](mailto:hassananees188@gmail.com)

 ---